Vanilla Layer Cake with Blueberry Cardamom Curd

 - In a small bowl, stir together the flour, baking powder, and salt.
 Add half of this mixture to the butter and eggs and beat until just combined.
 Pour in the milk and 1 tablespoon of the vanilla extract, mix to combine, and follow with the remaining flour.
 Beat until just combined and no lumps remain.

-- Divide the cake batter between the three prepared pans (batter will be thick).
-Add blueberries to one of the pans, gently pushing the blueberries down into the batter.
+- Divide the cake batter between the three prepared pans (the batter will be thick).
+Add blueberries to one of the pans (or all three, if desired), gently pushing the blueberries down into the batter.
 Bake for 35-40 minutes, until a tester inserted into the center comes out with a moist crumb.
 Remove from the oven, allow to cool in the cake pans for 5 minutes, then turn out onto a wire rack to cool completely.

-- While cakes are cooling, prepare the whipped cream.
-Add the cream to a large, cold mixing bowl.
+- While the cakes are cooling, prepare the whipped cream frosting.
+For pure whipped cream, add the cream to a large, cold mixing bowl.
 Using an electric mixer with the whisk attachment, beat at medium speed until the cream begins to thicken.
-Add the confectioners sugar and remaining tablespoon of vanilla extract to the bowl, then increase the speed to medium high and continue to whisk until the cream holds a stiff peak, an additional 5-7 minutes.
+Add the confectioners' sugar and vanilla extract to the bowl, then increase the speed to medium-high and continue to whisk until the cream holds a stiff peak, an additional 5-7 minutes.
+For a slightly thicker, more stabilized whipped cream frosting, add the cream cheese and confectioners sugar to a large bowl and beat on medium-low speed until smooth.
+Turn the mixer down to medium-low and pour the heavy cream down the side of the bowl slowly.
+Once all the cream has been added, scrape the sides and bottom of the bowl with a spatula, add the vanilla extract, and then turn the mixer up to medium-high speed, whipping until the frosting holds stiff peaks, 5 to 7 minutes.

 - Spread a thin layer of whipped cream on the bottom of a cake plate to help prevent the cake from sliding.
-Place a plain layer of vanilla cake on the bottom, spread a thin layer of whipped cream on top, and add half of the blueberry curd.
+Place a plain layer of vanilla cake on the bottom, spread a layer of whipped cream on top, pipe or spread extra whipped cream along the outer edge, and add half of the blueberry curd.
 Repeat with the blueberry layer of cake, followed by topping with a plain layer of cake.

-- Spread a thin layer of whipped cream along the sides of the cake.
-Blueberry curd will leak out and the whipped cream will tint purple — don’t worry!
-This will be covered.
-Add a thin layer of whipped cream to the top of the cake and refrigerate for 30 minutes.
+- Spread a thin layer of whipped cream along the sides and the top of the cake and refrigerate for 30 minutes.

 Recommended Products